alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-07-22-palestinians-differ-in-opinions-on-peace-process.md

 ---
 layout: post
-title: "The Palestinians differ in their opinions regarding the peace process"
+title: The Palestinians differ in their opinions regarding the peace process
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Majmu' Fatawa wa Maqalat 8"
+source: Majmu' Fatawa wa Maqalat 8
-category: [rulership,palestine]
+category:
+- rulership
+- palestine
 translation: false
-tags: [ibn-baz]
+tags:
+- ibn-baz
 lang: en
-hijri: "Dhul-Qa'dah 31, 1441 AH"
+hijri: '1441-12-01'
-summary: "My advice for all the Palestinians is to agree upon making peace and cooperate in righteousness and piety in order to spare the blood of the people, gather them on Al-Haqq, and defeat the enemies who call for separation and conflict."
+summary: My advice for all the Palestinians is to agree upon making peace and cooperate in righteousness and piety in order to spare the blood of the people, gather them on Al-Haqq, and defeat the enemies who call for separation and conflict.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: